UPS is a trademark of United Parcel Service of America, Inc.

 Stay more secure against scam attempts

-Phishing schemes exploit your trust in companies like UPS to deceive you, but LifeLock Standard can help you stay one step ahead of fraudsters.
+Phishing schemes exploit your trust in companies like UPS to deceive you.
+But if your personal data is stolen, LifeLock can help protect your identity.

-With powerful identity theft protection and monitoring tools, you’ll get alerts when LifeLock finds that your personal information is used fraudulently so you can act quickly to protect your identity.
-And, if your identity is ever compromised, you’ll get personalized support from a U.S.-based restoration specialist to help you recover.
+With its powerful monitoring tools, you’ll get alerts when LifeLock detects that your personal information is being used to open new lines of credit, allowing you to act quickly to help protect your identity.
+And, victims of identity theft get financial reimbursement and personalized support from a U.S.-based restoration specialist to help recover.

 FAQs